 4.)
 You Perform Tasks to Number Patterns

 Since orderly thoughts are a common instance of OCD, people will relieve these thoughts in different manners.
 One way is by performing activities in a numerical sense.
-For example, you may count the stairs as you walk up them or how many steps you take as you go about a walk.
+For example, you may count the stairs as you walk up them or how many steps you take when you walk.

-The cause of number patterns isn’t clear, but some scientists believe it has to do with superstitions. ⁵ For example, people may place good luck on the number 7 and bad luck on the number 13.
-Therefore, when performing a task, they may purposefully take 7 steps and also avoid taking 13 steps.
+The cause of number patterns isn’t clear, but some scientists believe it has to do with superstitions. ⁵ For example, people may place good luck on the number seven and bad luck on the number 13.
+Therefore, during a task, they may purposefully take seven steps and avoid taking 13.

 However, counting behavior isn’t always a concern for people with OCD.
-If you find that it’s not inhibiting your day-to-day life (or interfering with others), then it’s likely not an issue you need to identify.
+If you find that it doesn’t inhibit your daily life (or interfere with others), it’s likely not an issue to identify.

 5.)
 You Need Things Organized

 Continuing with orderly thoughts, some may find the best way to relieve these is through organization.
-Whether it be making sure every object in a drawer is placed just right or coming up with an interior design that’s perfectly symmetrical, these behaviors can become a problem.
+Whether it’s making sure every object in a drawer is placed just right or coming up with a symmetrical interior design, these behaviors can become a problem.

 Most people will just brush off this behavior as neat.
-However, it can lead to anxieties that are unnecessary.
-For example, if you visit a friend’s house and become anxious over the way they have things set up.
+However, it can lead to unnecessary anxiety.
+For example, if you visit a friend’s house, their setup may make you anxious.

 6.)
 You Struggle with Fears of Violence

 It’s in our instinct to want to avoid violence or misfortunate situations.
-However, in people with OCD, the fear of violence becomes so irrational, it may consume your day-to-day life.
+However, in people with OCD, the fear of violence becomes so irrational that it may consume their daily lives.

-Where these thoughts originate is unclear, but some research suggests they may be a product of previous experienced trauma. ⁶
+Where these thoughts originate is unclear, but some research suggests they may be a product of previously experienced trauma. ⁶

 Everyone struggles with dark thoughts from time to time.
-However, if you avoid certain areas (i.e. parks) in order to avoid violence, you may struggle with OCD.
+However, if you avoid certain areas (i.e. parks) to escape violence, you may struggle with OCD.

 7.)
 You Have Unwanted Sexual Thoughts